How To Write A Movie Name In An Essay

 3. Integrate Titles Naturally

 Avoid awkwardly inserting movie titles into your sentences.
-Instead, strive to integrate them naturally and seamlessly into your writing.
-This can be achieved by providing context and explanation around the title, ensuring that it flows smoothly with the surrounding text.
+Instead, strive to integrate them naturally and easily into your writing.
+This can be achieved by providing context and explanation around the title, ensuring that it flows smoothly with the surrounding text Simple, but easy to overlook..

 For example: